Raytheon Coyote: C-UAS

 Raytheon then developed a Block 2 variant equipped with a jet engine, improving speed and loiter time to engage larger and further targets.
 The Coyote Block 2 features improved sensors and a turbine engine to increase speed to 555-595 km/h.
 On 17 March 2020, Raytheon was cleared to sell the Coyote Block 2 interceptor as part of the Howler system after entering U.S. military service.
 Leveraging commercial off-the-shelf components, the interceptor is cheap enough to be used against large drone swarms.
 Four control fins pop out around the tail to make it maneuverable enough to close in on evading targets.
 It is fitted with a warhead producing a fragment field of small, fast-moving shrapnel optimized to destroy small drones.
 Using a rocket booster with a turbine sustainment motor, it can engage threats at ranges of 10-15 km, and can even re-attack if it misses on the first pass.
 It has a loitering with re-engagement capability and is able to remain airborne for up to four minutes.

 In November 2022, the U.S. approved the sale of 10 Fixed Site-Low, Slow, Small UAV Integrated Defeat Systems (FS-LIDS) to Qatar in a $1 billion deal.
 A system includes the AN/TPQ-50 counterfire radar and electro-optic cameras to detect and track small UAVs and engages them with EW or interceptors; the sale includes 200 Coyote Block 2s.

-In January 2024 RTX Corporation was awarded a USD75 million U.S. Army contract to produce 600 Coyote 2C Interceptors for C-UAS use.
+In January 2024 Raytheon was awarded a USD75 million U.S. Army contract to produce 600 Coyote 2C Interceptors for C-UAS use.